 To maximize Mio’s message delivery reliability, we’ve implemented a number of flow controls for messages entering and leaving the Mio subsystems.
 All message events received by Mio are delivered to front end servers distributed over multiple availability zones.
-For resilience, event payloads are immediately encrypted and placed in to a fault tolerant FIFO queue for processing by another fault tolerant, distributed back end system.
-Mio has distributed its infrastructure and processing logic in such a way that processing and data persistence is highly resilient to node or cluster outages.
+For resilience, event payloads are immediately encrypted and placed into a fault tolerant FIFO queue for processing by the Mio multi-zone, distributed back end system.
+Mio has distributed its infrastructure and processing logic in such a way that processing and data persistence is highly resilient to individual node or cluster outages.

 Mio’s ability to deal with partner outages requires an inbound and outbound replay strategy.
-Partners such as Slack have an automatic replay mechanism where, should a Mio resource be unavailable, they will resend the event multiple times until successful.
+Partners such as Slack have an automatic redelivery mechanism where, should a Mio resource be unavailable, they will resend the event multiple times until successful or they will otherwise give up.
 Mio’s outbound reliability is defined by our own queue replay strategy.
-Should a target partner platform be unavailable, Mio will retain the encrypted event in a queue, and will automatically attempt re-delivery based on a time based replay strategy.
+Should a target partner platform be unavailable, Mio will retain the encrypted event in a queue, and will automatically attempt redelivery based on a time based replay strategy.
 Permanent failures are reported internally and monitored for further investigation and escalation where necessary.

 For more on Mio's security practices, visit https://m.io/security.